sylvanus-mofor/ansible-resources/README.md

-# ansible-intro-course
+# ansible-resources
-Repo to explain and teach about ansible

-This project explains

-1. Why ansible is required?

-2. Why to choose ansible over Linux shell scripting or Windows batch scripting

-3. Setting up ansible friendly environment
+This repository has all the tools required to get started with ansible It also has control node and managed node userdata for Setting up ansible friendly environment

-4. ...